mastermueez/Genetic-Algorithm---N-Queen-Problem-Solution/README.md

 * [7, 5, 3, 1, 6, 8, 2, 4]
 * [5, 2, 4, 7, 3, 8, 6, 1]
 * [6, 3, 5, 7, 1, 4, 2, 8]]

+## Code
+Running get getFitnessVal(chromosome) directly on an object of the class will return the number of non-attacking pairs.
+But note that the chromosomeLength variable used to initialize the class will also have to be changed accordingly.